foxbuttler/oscar-sandbox/README.md

 ![api](./docs/screenshots/oscarapi.png)

 ## Summary

-`django-oscar` is more mature and refined solution for ecommerce than `django-ecommerce` It also can be extended as separate DRF-api for custom FE to be added.
-Only week side that `django-oscar` have is their extension for payment(using legacy methods, don't support latest version of `django-oscar`)
+`django-oscar` is a more mature and refined solution for ecommerce than `django-ecommerce` It also can be extended as a separate DRF-api for custom FE to be added. only weak side that `django-oscar` have is their extension for payment(using legacy methods, don't support the latest version of `django-oscar`)